dschadow/CloudSecurity/README.md

 the **config-client-vault** web application.
 After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration provided in the given Vault.
-The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-server-vault/src/main/resources/bootstrap.yml) requires a valid Vault token or you have to use the Vault dev mode.
+The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-server-vault/src/main/resources/bootstrap.yml) requires a valid Vault token: this is already set for the Vault Docker container but must be updated in case you are using your own Vault.
 Clients that want to access any configuration must provide a valid Vault token as well via a *X-Config-Token* header.

 ## config-client-vault
 This Spring Boot based web application contacts the Spring Cloud Config Server for configuration and exposes the REST endpoints `/`, `/users`, `/credentials` (like the **config-client** application) and `/secrets`.
 The `/secrets` endpoint communicates with Vault directly and provides POST and GET methods to read and write individual values to the configured Vault.
 You can use the applications **Swagger UI** on `http://localhost:8080/swagger-ui.html` to interact with all endpoints.

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/bootstrap.yml)
-file in the **config-client-vault** project does use the root token shown during vault init.
-You have to update this token to the one shown during vault initialization in order to interact with Vault or you have to use the Vault dev mode.
+file in the **config-client-vault** project does require the root token: this is already set for the Vault Docker container but must be updated in case you are using your own Vault.

 ## Meta
 [![Build Status](https://travis-ci.org/dschadow/CloudSecurity.svg)](https://travis-ci.org/dschadow/CloudSecurity)